PonteIneptique/mobify/README.md

 This project is python based.
 Its aim is to find context around a given list of words in corpora, which can be divided.
 For now, it provides :

 * Finder of words with their frequency
-* Finder of words synonyms within the text
+* Finder of word synonyms within the text
-* Finder of sentences in which these words appears
+* Finder of sentences in which these words appear
 * Sentiment analyser of these sentences
 * Frequency of lemma in these sentences